GmXccc/Rorch/README.md

 # Rorch
-first tool using SDSSI  Model to create information display  for Facebook React Project
+First tool using SDSSI  Model to create information display  for Facebook React Project